chrishenry/octopress/source/_posts/2016-08-23-why-civic-tech.markdown

 Accountability
  - Clearly present the differences (wrong word, looking for diff, but in laymans’ terms) in constituent desires and congressional action

-Moved to IssueVoter
-Hello World, I’m looking for a job.
-I have a bunch of experience moving data through systems, working with designers, fighting hackers, defending form hackers, connecting people to the cause/mission, and feeling my way through problems not felt before.

 Since $job-1 I’ve been in search of a problem that once solved, could lead to a large number of people being better informed, better connected, and happier as a result.

-I’m not fucking interested in putting motherfucking mustaches on crappy cats or shitty selfies.

-I joined issuevoter because i despise the lack of accountability in government.
-The data is out there for people to see if their congresspeople are voting the way constituents want them to.
-However, it’s hidden in a quagmire of legalese, jargon, and outdated design.

-I met Maria, and she explained what she was doing.
-Upon hearing the mission, I realized I had no idea who my dipshit congressperson was.
-Then I was fairly pissed off at myself for not knowing any of that.

 Then I took cursory look at trying to find the kind of information that would lead to accountability.
 Congressional votes, attendance (these guys don't even fucking show up sometimes), yea or nay, serving on committees.
 The data is actually out there.
 But it took me, someone considers Google more important that certain nerve endings, quite a bit of time and pain to actually find what I was looking for.